burnedikt/diasend-nightscout-bridge/readme.md

+# Attention

+> ⚠️ **diasend.com has been superseded by glooko.com.** ⚠️
+>
+> This project will no longer work since diasend will be spun down in the future and be completely replaced by glooko.
+For more information, visit the official resources of [diasend / glooko][diasend-glooko].
+>
+> If you want to import data from e.g. CamAPS into nightscout, [here are some options to look into.][camaps-nightscout-options]
+>
+> Thank you for everyone who contributed to this project!

+---

 # Diasend -> Nightscout Bridge #WeAreNotWaiting

 Synchronizes treatments (insulin boli, temp basal changes) as well as continuous glucose values (CGV) from [diasend] to [nightscout].
 This can e.g. help [CamAPS FX] users to view their treatments and glucose values via nightscout.